 Tel 0141 201 5736/5735 Mobile 07787 835344

 Service Description: Support to families of children with visual impairment – provision of information, provision of links to professionals and other families, help with play and communication.
-Age: All ages (0 – 19 years) for mainly preschool.
+Age: All ages (0 – 19 years).
 Access: Health professionals and VI professionals

 Funding: NHS Service – free to children